theja8458/theja8458/README.md

 ## 🚀 About Me

 Hi all!
-I'm **Theja Sugamanchi**, a passionate **MERN Stack Developer** who loves creating innovative web applications and solving complex problems.
-I'm always eager to learn new technologies and contribute to exciting projects.
+I'm **Theja Sugamanchi**, a passionate **MERN Stack Developer** and recent graduate eager to start my career in web development.
+I'm always learning new technologies and looking for opportunities to apply my skills in real-world projects.

 ## 🔭 Currently Working On

 **LinkedIn Clone** - A full-featured social media platform
 - 🔗 [View Project](https://github.com/theja8458/LinkedInClone)
 - Built with MERN Stack
-- Features: User authentication, posts, connections, messaging
+- Features: User authentication, posts, connections

 ## 💻 Tech Stack